muhammadaryan-analytics/Muhammad_Aryan/README.md

 ---

-*Data tells you what happened.
-Analysis tells you why.
-Strategy tells you what to do about it.*
+*Data shows what's happening.
+Analysis explains why.
+Insights guide what to do next.*